-The Cost of Building a Restaurant in Metro Cities in India
+The Cost of Opening a Restaurant in Metro Cities in India

 Considering the broader concepts - QSRs (quick-service restaurants, casual dining and fine-dining restaurants), here are the details of the cost of building the business in Indian metro cities, especially.

-The basic assumption cost of building a restaurant is for 500-2500 sq ft area restaurant that includes a broad category of QSR, Casual Dining and Fine Dining.
+The basic assumption is that the cost of building a restaurant is 500–2500 sq ft area, which includes a broad category of QSR, Casual Dining and Fine Dining.

-Chief Enabler at BDT Ventures, Dipal Thakker, says, "On an average, for a 500-2500 sq ft area restaurant, it takes three to 12 months to complete - from feasibility to training; this depends on the size, format, location and other complexities at hand."
+Chief Enabler at BDT Ventures, Dipal Thakker, says, "On average, for a 500–2500 sq ft area restaurant, it takes three to 12 months to complete - from feasibility to training; this depends on the size, format, location, and other complexities at hand."

 The Cost of Building a Restaurant in Metro cities in India